microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![License mode](./Media/LicenseMode.png)

-# Import a dataflow model and configure settings
+# Import a dataflow model and configure dataflow settings

 For this portion of the lab, we'll use an existing dataflow model as our starting point to skip over the more familiar steps of **Get data** > from **CSV** to focus on more advanced transformation patterns.